Dhebug/Encounter/FloppyBuilderVersion/documentation/items.md

 |**some water**|Not actually used|e_ITEM_Water|

 ## Normal items
+These are items you will find around in the various locations
 |Item|Description|Define|
 |-|-|-|
 |**panel on the wall**|Located in the basement dark room and can be opened with the keys|e_ITEM_LockedPanel<br>e_ITEM_OpenPanel|